Interwar and World War II United States

 Roaring Twenties

-Between World War I and World War II, the United States experienced significant social, economic, and political changes.
-The 1920s, often referred to as the "Roaring Twenties," was a decade of economic prosperity, technological advancements, and cultural flourishing, marked by the widespread adoption of automobiles, radios, and jazz music.
 Agriculture went through a bubble in soaring land prices that collapsed in 1921, and that sector remained depressed.
 Coal mining was shrinking as oil became the main energy source.
-Otherwise most sectors prospered.
+Otherwise all sectors prospered and had a good time.
 Construction flourished as office buildings, factories, paved roads, and new housing was evident everywhere.
 Automobile production soared, suburban housing expanded and the nation's homes, towns and cities were electrified, along with some farms.
 Prices were stable, and the Gross Domestic Product (GDP) grew steadily until 1929, when the financial speculation bubble burst as Wall Street crashed.

 Great Depression

-The period of growth known as the Roaring Twenties ended abruptly with the Stock Market Crash of 1929, which ushered in the Depressing Thirties Great Depression, a time of severe economic hardship, high unemployment, and widespread poverty throughout the 1930s.
-The US tried to recover and help the victims, and President Franklin D. Roosevelt implemented the New Deal, a series of programs and reforms aimed at economic recovery, financial reform, and relief for the unemployed and poor.
-Politically, the era saw the rise of isolationist sentiments.
+The period of growth known as the Roaring Twenties ended abruptly with the Stock Market Crash of 1929, a sudden collapse of U.S. stock prices that wiped out billions of dollars in wealth and helped usher in the Depressing Thirties Great Depression, a time of severe economic hardship, high unemployment, and widespread poverty throughout the 1930s.
+The US tried to recover and help the victims, and President 🟒 Franklin D. Roosevelt implemented the New Deal, a series of programs and reforms that 🟒 expanded government control and involvement in American life.
+These initiatives aimed at 🟒 economic recovery, financial reform, direct relief for the unemployed and poor through public works programs, 🟒 banking regulations, 🟒 social welfare policies, and 🟒 labor protections.
+While the New Deal restored confidence in the financial system and provided immediate assistance to millions, it failed to end the Depression and may have prolonged economic stagnation by discouraging private investment and market adjustment.

 World War II

-The United States' involvement in World War II was pivotal in determining the outcome of the conflict and reshaping global politics.
-Initially adhering to a policy of neutrality, the U.S. sought to avoid entanglement in the growing hostilities in Europe and Asia throughout the 1930s, just like they did in WWI.
-This stance was solidified through a series of Neutrality Acts aimed at preventing the kind of entanglements that had drawn the nation into World War I. However, as Axis Powers expanded aggressively, President Franklin D. Roosevelt began to prepare the country for the possibility of war, emphasizing the need to support the Allies through measures like the Lend-Lease Act of 1941, which provided critical aid to nations like Britain and the Soviet Union.
+The United States' involvement in World War II was pivotal in determining the outcome of the conflict and reshaping 🟒 global politics.
+Initially adhering to a policy of neutrality, the US sought to avoid entanglement in the growing hostilities in 🟒 Europe and 🟒 Asia throughout the 1930s, just like how he did in WWI.
+This stance was solidified through a series of Neutrality Acts aimed at preventing the kind of entanglements that had drawn the nation into World War I. However, as the 🟒 Axis Powers expanded aggressively, President 🟒 Franklin D. Roosevelt began to prepare the country for the possibility of 🟒 war.
+He tried to avoid repeating what he saw as Woodrow Wilson's mistakes in World War I, often making exactly the opposite decision.
+Wilson called for neutrality in thought and deed, while Roosevelt made it clear his administration strongly favored 🟒 Britain and 🟒 China, also emphasizing the need to support the 🟒 Allies through measures like the Lend-Lease Act of 1941, which provided critical aid to nations like 🟒 Britain and the 🟒 Soviet Union.
 This kept Britain and USSR fed and fueled throughout the war.

-The turning point for American involvement came on December 7, 1941, when Japan launched a surprise attack on the U.S. naval base at Pearl Harbor, Hawaii.
-This devastating assault resulted in significant loss of life and damage to the Pacific Fleet, galvanizing American public opinion and prompting a swift response.
-On December 8, 1941, the United States declared war on Japan, and shortly thereafter, Germany and Italy declared war on the United States, bringing America fully into World War II on both the Pacific and European fronts.
-The US also started rapidly producing military equipment, war ships, planes, tanks and much more.
+The turning point for American involvement and Allied victory came on 7 December 1941, when 🟒 Japan launched a surprise attack on the US naval base at Pearl Harbor, 🟒 Hawaii.
+This devastating assault resulted in significant loss of life and damage to the 🟒 Pacific Fleet, which enraged the US, galvanized American public opinion, and prompted a swift response.
+On 8 December 1941, the United States declared war on Japan, and shortly thereafter, 🟒 Germany and 🟒 Italy declared war on the United States, bringing America fully into World War II on both the Pacific and European fronts.
+The US also started rapidly producing military equipment, war ships, planes, tanks and much more, also ending the Great Depression in the process.
 USA shipped 2,000 locomotives, 11,000 railcars, 400,000 trucks, 14,000 aircraft, and $210 billion in total supply to the USSR (factoring inflation), and effectively rebuilt the Soviet supply network for the war effort.

 In the European Theater, American forces initially focused on the North African Campaign, successfully pushing Axis forces out of the region by 1943.
-The subsequent invasion of Italy marked a crucial step in weakening Axis positions in Europe.
-One of the most significant contributions came on June 6, 1944, known as D-Day, when Allied forces, including a substantial number of American troops, launched the largest amphibious invasion in history on the beaches of Normandy, France.
-This operation was a turning point that led to the liberation of Western Europe from Nazi control.
-American cloth, steel and meat kept the Red Army clothed, equipped and fed while they marched into Berlin and raped all their women.
-American forces continued to advance through France and into Germany, playing a key role in the eventual defeat of Nazi Germany in May 1945.
+The subsequent invasion of Italy was a crucial step in weakening Axis positions in Europe.
+One of the most significant contributions came on 6 June 1944, known as D-Day, when Allied forces, including a substantial number of American troops, launched the largest amphibious invasion in history on the beaches of 🟒 Normandy, 🟒 France.
+This operation was a turning point that led to the liberation of 🟒 Western Europe from Nazi control.
+American cloth, steel and meat kept the 🟒 Red Army clothed, equipped and fed while they marched into 🟒 Berlin and 🟒 raped all their women.
+American forces continued to advance through France and into Germany, eventually defeat of Nazi Germany in May 1945.

-The US was also working on atomic weapons in the Manhattan Project, hoping to make them before the Germans figures out how.
-USA also funded the Chinese defense effort while soloing the Imperial Japanese Navy.
+The U.S. was also secretly working on atomic weapons in the 🟒 Manhattan Project program, hoping to make them before the Germans figures out how.

 Relationships